yura-chaikovsky/dominion/README.md

    4. Lastly, router handles common exceptions produced by `Repositoy` or `Factories` and sets proper status code (400 - for bad request, 404 - if model not found, 409 - for conflicts, etc).

-5. And finally, response produced by all previous steps gets stringify and returned to a client.
+5. And finally, response produced by all previous steps gets stringified and returned to a client.

 ### Controller
 File containing controller should export object containing list of request `handler` functions and some